-Watch the Kentucky Derby coming up May 5 without a mint julep?
+Watch the Kentucky Derby coming up May 7 without a mint julep?
 Fiddle-dee-dee!
-Taking in the equine thriller nicked named “The Run for the Roses” wouldn’t be the same without the Southern-accented cocktail, but that doesn’t mean it has to be old hat.
+Taking in the equine thriller nicked named “The Run for the Roses” wouldn’t be the same without the Southern-accented cocktail, but that doesn’t mean it has to be an old hat.

-The famed horse racing event which takes place the first Saturday in May at Churchill Downs in Louisville, Kentucky originated with Meriwether Lewis Clark, grandson of William Clark of the Lewis and Clark explorer team.
+The famed horse racing event, which takes place on the first Saturday in May at Churchill Downs in Louisville, Kentucky, originated with Meriwether Lewis Clark, grandson of William Clark of the Lewis and Clark explorer team.
 In 1872, Clark (the grandson) attended the Epsom Derby on a visit to England.
 The experience inspired him to organize a similar horse racing event in the U.S. With the help of his uncles, John and Henry Churchill, who donated land for the cause, he built a permanent racetrack in Louisville.
-In 1875, the very first Kentucky Derby took place drawing a crowd of 10,000 to watch 15 thoroughbred horses compete in a one and a half-mile race.
+In 1875, the very first Kentucky Derby took place, drawing a crowd of 10,000 to watch 15 thoroughbred horses compete in a one-and-a-half-mile race.
 The event has continued annually until this day.

 Directions per cocktail: